top of page

 Canada’s Most Biodiverse Region

-The Carolinian Forest is home to more species than any other ecosystem in Canada.
+The Carolinian Forest in Canada is Canada’s most biodiverse region, supporting more species than any other Canadian ecosystem.

-Stretching across southern Ontario, this unique zone is rich in biodiversity, but has lost more than 90% of its natural cover due to agriculture, urbanization, and development.
+Stretching across southern Ontario, extending into Michigan, Ohio, and Indiana in the United States, this unique zone is rich in biodiversity, but has lost more than 90% of its natural cover due to agriculture, urbanization, and development.
 The need for restoration is urgent — and the opportunity for impact is immense.

-This is also where the majority of Ontarians live, making it a powerful place to connect urban populations with hands-on restoration and long-term ecological change.
-From rare wildlife habitats to city green spaces, healing this forest helps build a more resilient future for all.
+This is where the majority of Ontarians live, making it a powerful place to connect urban populations with hands-on restoration and long-term ecological change.
+Healing this forest helps build a more resilient future for all.

 Carolinian.png